core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * It defines rules to escalate the protection of a CoAP option that is originally meant to be unprotected or only integrity-protected by OSCORE.
 This results in both encrypting and integrity-protecting a CoAP option whenever it is possible.

 * It admits a CoAP message to be secured by multiple, nested OSCORE protections applied in sequence.
-For instance, this is the case when the message is OSCORE-protected end-to-end between the origin client and origin server, after which the result is further OSCORE-protected over the leg between the current and next hop (e.g., the origin client and the adjacent intermediary acting as the next hop towards the origin server).
+For instance, this is the case when the message is OSCORE-protected end-to-end between the origin client and origin server, after which the result is further OSCORE-protected over the leg between the current and next hop (e.g., between the origin client and the adjacent intermediary acting as the next hop towards the origin server).

 Furthermore, this document updates {{RFC8768}}, by explicitly defining the CoAP Hop-Limit Option to be of Class U for OSCORE (see {{sec-hop-limit}}).
 In the case where the Hop-Limit Option is first added to a request by an origin client instead of an intermediary, this update avoids undesired overhead in terms of message size and ensures that the first intermediary in the chain enforces the intent of the origin client in detecting forwarding loops.

 This document does not introduce any new signaling to guide the message processing on the different endpoints.
-Instead, according to the presence of the CoAP OSCORE Option and of other CoAP options intended for an intermediary, every endpoint is always able to understand whether (and how often) to decrypt an incoming message or whether to forward it.
+Instead, according to the presence of the CoAP OSCORE Option and of other CoAP options intended for an intermediary, every endpoint is always able to understand whether (and how many times in a row) to decrypt an incoming message before possibly forwarding it.

 The approach defined in this document can be seamlessly employed also when Group OSCORE is used for protecting CoAP messages in group communication scenarios that rely on intermediaries.